Japandroids: Near to the Wild Heart of Life (2014–2020)

-Massey Fucking Hall (2019–present)
+The final date of the Near to the Wild Heart of Life Tour took place on October 17, 2018, at the Phoenix Concert Theatre in Toronto.
+A celebration of Legalization Day in Canada, Japandroids' set included five new songs, written on the setlist as "International", "D+T", "Baby's", "Infinity", and "Alice".
+The show would end up being the band's final performance, with Brian King reflecting in 2024: "I'm very proud of that one.
+We'd been touring for two years and I was in rough shape, drinking heavily to get through each day.
+But it was the very last show and I gave it everything I had.
+Obviously I didn’t know it would be our final show ever, but the fact that we finished the tour on a high note definitely made it easier to walk away.
+Had it been a bad show, or even mediocre one, there almost certainly would have been more.
+So many bands end in a fight or an overdose, but we went out guns blazing in Toronto."

 On May 27, 2020, Japandroids announced their first live album Massey Fucking Hall.
 The album was recorded on October 24, 2017, at Massey Hall in Toronto, and would be released by Anti- on June 26, 2020 (digital) and October 2, 2020 (vinyl).
 The announcement came during the height of the COVID-19 pandemic, when virtually all live concerts and music festivals across North America were either canceled or postponed.
 On the timing of the release, Prowse stated: